-Some of us may be asking personal questions right now, like, ‘will I get a salary raise?’ or ‘will my medical tests be normal?’
-Others may be asking ‘wonder what the New Year will be like?’ while many parents may be asking, ‘how will my child fare in school this year?’
+Some of us may be asking a personal question right now, like, ‘will I get a salary reduction?’ or ‘will my medical tests be normal?’
+Others may be asking ‘wonder what the New Year will be like?’ while many parents may be asking the question, ‘how will my child handle studies this year?’

 Like Zechariah you may be feeling that your best days are gone and the time of God’s favor is over.
 It’s not too late however for God to fulfill His purpose in your life.
-Take a hold of God’s promises and don’t allow unbelief to say, ’How can I be sure of this’?
+Take a hold of God’s promises and don’t allow unbelief to ask the question, ’How can I be sure of this’?